Skip to Content

 The Belleclaire building has been here since 1903, so some of the rooms might be on the small side – which is typical for New York.
 However ours was plenty big enough for our suitcases and a little work desk looking out the window.

-It’s a great uptown location, two blocks from Grand Bazaar flea market (which features on my list of the best fleas in New York) and you can even get a room under $200 depending on time of year.
+It’s a great uptown location, two blocks from Grand Bazaar flea market (which features on my list of the best fleas in New York) and you can even get a room for around $200 depending on time of year.
 Across the road we had a delicious Italian meal at Serafina too.

 This would be a great location to stay for the New York Marathon as the race ends around here.
 We managed to locate my brother in the chaos of race day here at Columbus Circle.
 You can read his tips for running the New York Marathon here.